 Review my list of Disneyland Attraction Guide for details on each, as well as videos to see if each is a fit for your children.

 Review my California Adventure Attraction Guide for the same.

 In regards to “Lands”, I recommend Fantasyland and Toontown as the top 2 spaces for babies and very young children at Disneyland.
 They both include the most “all ages” attractions and there’s room for little ones to run around and explore in safe places.

-And, for California Adventure, I recommend it’s a bug’s life and Cars Land.
+And, for California Adventure, I recommend Cars Land or Pixar Pier.

 Within my stroller post, you’ll find details on how to pack your bags for your visit.
 I recommend taking two bags in for babies.
 Here is why:

 Bag #1: Pack one with valuables (camera, wallet, tickets, phone) that is easy to carry on rides.
 I keep these items in a backpack or larger cross body bag that I wear throughout the day.
 No need to fumble around for everything upon getting in line.
 Have it all ready to go in your backpack.